Backend Documentation

 name VARCHAR(255),

-owner_id UUID REFERENCES users(id),
+owner_id UUID REFERENCES users(uuid),

 created_at TIMESTAMP,